phonegap/phonegap-app-stockpile/docs/reproduction-steps.md

       </div>
     </f7-block>
     ```
-  - add the `onImageClick` method to route from an image to the Details page:
+  - add the `onImageClick` method to the `methods` object to route from an image to the Details page:
     ```javascript
     onImageClick (id) {
       // route to the details page